HeterPu/PHAutoCubeMenu/README.md

+# PHAutoCubeMenu
+A very useful manual layout cube menu. you can drag view to the position you want and response smoothly animation.

 * [CubeView](https://github.com/HeterPu/PHStockChart) — A View can be draged and lots of delegte to call touch events and tap events.
 * [SumCubeView](https://github.com/HeterPu/PHStockChart) — A Collection of CubeView for sorting and animation.